rubrikinc/rubrik-sdk-for-powershell/docs/quick-start.md

 1. Open a Powershell console with the _Run as Administrator_ option.
 1. Run `Set-ExecutionPolicy` using the argument _RemoteSigned_ or _Bypass_.

+## Options 4: Download Module from PowerShell Gallery for redistribution
+1.
+1.
+1.
+1.

 ## Verification

 PowerShell will create a folder for each new version of any module you install.
 It's a good idea to check and see what version(s) you have installed and running in the session.
 To begin, let's see what versions of the Rubrik Module are installed: